How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 WPForms

-The default notification settings send out an alert to the ‘Send To Email Address’, with the visitor’s form submission in the body of the notification.
+The default notification sends an alert to the admin with the submission in the body.
+You can add multiple notifications in the Pro version using conditional logic.

 Ninja Forms

-Ninja Forms makes it super easy to add forms and notifications.
-From Ninja Forms > Dashboard you can choose a form template (e.g. Contact Us) or start from scratch.
+Ninja Forms makes it easy to add forms and notifications.
+Go to Ninja Forms > Dashboard, select a form template or start from scratch.

 Contact Form 7